RickMarijnissen/LocalHost-Custom-Dashboard/README.md

 5. It WILL replace the existing index.php which is also a redirect but to the xampp dashboard instead.
 So if you want you can back it up but eh. <br>
 6. Start up localhost like usual. <br> <br>

-The newly added index.php will open by default upon localhost start in browser and redirect you into custom_dashboard/index.php which is where everything is located.
+The newly added index.php will open by default upon localhost start in browser and redirect you into custom_dashboard/index.php which is where everything is located. <br> <br>

+If you have your projects in xampp/htdocs/projects for example you can change the folder name(s) in custom_dashboard/inc/config.php